 - Are enrolled at a California Community College; and

 - If required, complete an affidavit saying you have filed (or will file when you are eligible to do so) for legal immigration status.

-How to apply for Cal Grants, Chafee Grants, & BOG Fee Waiver?
+How to apply for Cal Grants, Chafee Grants, & CCPG Fee Waiver (formerly known as BOG)?